Earl Hines: Rediscovery

 Next, back as leader again, Hines took his own small combos around the United States.
 He started with a markedly more modern lineup than the aging All Stars: Bennie Green, Art Blakey, Tommy Potter, and Etta Jones.
 In 1954, he toured his then seven-piece group nationwide with the Harlem Globetrotters.
 In 1958, he broadcast on the American Forces Network but by the start of the jazz-lean 1960s, the aging Hines settled "home" in Oakland, California, with his wife and two young daughters, opened a tobacconist's, and came close to giving up the profession.

 In 1964, Stanley Dance, Hines's determined friend and unofficial manager, convinced Hines to perform a series of recitals at the Little Theatre in New York.
 They were the first piano recitals Hines had ever given; they caused a sensation, leading Hines to be "suddenly rediscovered".
 "What is there left to hear after you've heard Earl Hines?", asked John Wilson of The New York Times.
 Hines then won the 1966 International Critics Poll for DownBeat magazine's Hall of Fame.
 DownBeat also elected him the world's "No. 1 Jazz Pianist" in 1966 (and did so again five more times).
-Jazz Journal awarded his LPs of the year first and second in its overall poll and first, second and third in its piano category.
+Jazz Journal awarded his LPs of the year first and second places in its overall poll and first, second and third in its piano category.
 Jazz voted him "Jazzman of the Year" and picked him for its number 1 and number 2 places in the category Piano Recordings.
 Hines was invited to appear on TV shows hosted by Johnny Carson and Mike Douglas.